LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 6 - Loading state and register form.md

 import { reactive, ref } from "vue";
 ```

-Define new store variable `loading`.
-It will have only 2 states, loading or not, so `boolean` perfectly suites our scenario.
+Define the new store variable `loading`.
+It will have only 2 states, loading or not, so `boolean` perfectly suits our scenario.

 ```js
 const loading = ref(false);